 Langkawi, known as the Jewel of Kedah, is the stunning archipelago of 99 islands (or 104 islands at low tide) in the Andaman Sea.
 The origin of the name of Langkawi has several interpretations.
 In common Malay, Langkawi means reddish brown eagle and hence the symbol of Langkawi used as a landmark sculpture in Eagle Square in Kuah, is the majestic eagle.
+Visit the symbolic Langkawi Square, the best place in Langkawi for an Instagramable shot that will mark your presence here in the Eagle island!
 Another interesting interpretation would be in Sanskrit, where ‘langka’ meant island and ‘wi’ meant many.
 Read Condé Nest Traveler: Langkawi, Malaysia is the New Jewel of Southeast Asia for more about the Jewel of Kedah and what makes this underrated getaway so special.

 A cluster of paradise islands

 This island attracts so many tourists every year for many reasons.
 Not only is it known for its pristine white sandy beaches, Langkawi is also a duty-free island, which means cheap booze, tobacco and most importantly, chocolates!
 Langkawi Island has also been granted the status of World Geopark by UNESCO back in June 2007.
 Machincang Cambrian Geoforest Park, Kilim Karst Geoforest Park and Dayang Bunting Marble Geoforest park (Island of the Pregnant Maiden Lake) are three of its main conservations.
 Attesting to its allure, it is even rated top ten of the best islands in Asia.
 Read more at The Star: Langkawi Ranked 10th Best Island in Asia.